 Dr. Uché Blackstock, a Harvard Medical School graduate and emergency room physician, has recently released a memoir titled “Legacy: A Black Physician Reckons with Racism in Medicine.”

-Following in the footsteps of her mother, Dr. Dale Blackstock, who also graduated from Harvard Medical School nearly three decades prior, Dr. Uché Blackstock has established herself as a prominent figure in medicine.
+In this poignant work, Early Inspirations and Career Achievements Following in the footsteps of her mother, Dr. Dale Blackstock, who also graduated from Harvard Medical School nearly three decades prior, Dr. Uché Blackstock has establi

 Addressing Systemic Racism in Medicine